Uncanny Avengers: Trip to Counter-Earth

-The Avengers Unity Squad are joined by a reformed Sabretooth when they head to the High Evolutionary's Counter Earth to look for Scarlet Witch and Quicksilver.
-The members of the Unity Squad were scattered across Counter-Earth.
-Captain America is trapped and assimilated by tree-like creatures, Vision found himself in a technological city where he met an android named Eve, Rogue is found and experimented on by the Master Scientist, who expunged Wonder Man from her, Doctor Voodoo appeared in a destroyed city inhabited by the souls of those killed in the High Evolutionary's search for genetic perfection, and Sabretooth appeared in one of the Counter-Earth's main cities where he is quickly taken down by the New Men, and later forced to obey the High Evolutionary.
+The Avengers Unity Squad are joined by a reformed Sabretooth when they head to the High Evolutionary's Counter-Earth to look for Scarlet Witch and Quicksilver.
+The members of the Unity Squad are scattered across Counter-Earth.
+Captain America is trapped and assimilated by tree-like creatures; Vision finds himself in a technological city where he meets an android named Eve; Rogue is found and experimented on by the Master Scientist, who expunges Wonder Man from her; Doctor Voodoo appeared in a destroyed city inhabited by the souls of those killed in the High Evolutionary's search for genetic perfection, and Sabretooth appears in one of the Counter-Earth's main cities where he is quickly taken down by the New Men.
 Quicksilver and Scarlet Witch were abducted by the Low Evolutionary and brought to Lowtown, where the rejected experiments of the High Evolutionary resided.
 Quicksilver and Scarlet Witch agree to help the Low Evolutionary take down the High Evolutionary, when they are attacked by the High Evolutionary's creation Luminous, who sports the abilities of Quicksilver and Scarlet Witch.

-After escaping the High Evolutionary's experiments and learning their true origins, Quicksilver and Scarlet Witch found Rogue and joined the fight to defend Lowtown from the High Evolutionary.
-During the battle, Sabretooth broke free from the High Evolutionary's control.
-Captain America also appeared on the scene, where he had overcome his transformation after the tree-like creatures had been summoned to battle, and fought for Lowtown.
-Vision saved Scarlet Witch from Luminous, while Doctor Voodoo heavily damaged the High Evolutionary.
-Quicksilver delivered the final blow to the High Evolutionary, who fled Counter-Earth with Luminous.
+Quicksilver and Scarlet Witch learn that they are not mutants and gained their abilities from the High Evolutionary's experiments.
+After escaping, the two find Rogue and defend Lowtown from the High Evolutionary.
+Vision saves Scarlet Witch from Luminous, while Doctor Voodoo heavily injures the High Evolutionary.
+Quicksilver delivers the final blow to the High Evolutionary, who flees with Luminous.